Skip to content

 Summary of Key Points

-- An excise tax is any tax legislated by a country to goods or services sold for use within its borders.
+• An excise tax is any tax legislated by a country to goods or services sold for use within its borders.

-- Canada’s excise tax on vape products came into effect on October 1, 2022.
+• Canada’s excise tax on vape products came into effect on October 1, 2022.
 It was $1 on every 2mL or g of product up to 10 units, plus $1 per 10mL or g thereafter (rounded up to the nearest unit).

 What Is the Excise Tax?

 Excise taxes or excise duties apply to specific goods manufactured within a country or imported for use in that country.
-This makes them different from tariffs (which apply to goods imported between countries to regulate competition and protect domestic suppliers).
+This makes them different from tariffs (which apply to imported goods between countries to regulate competition and protect domestic suppliers).

 Numerous products are subject to excise taxes in Canada.
 Excise taxes on the following goods existed in Canada before the tax on vaping products: